vircadia/vircadia-docs-sphinx/docs/source/index.rst

 * :doc:`SCRIPT <script>` and express your creativity by applying advanced scripting concepts to entities and avatars in the metaverse.
 * :doc:`HOST <host>` and make immersive experiences to educate, entertain, and connect with your audience.
 * :doc:`CONTRIBUTE <contribute>` to our endeavor by browsing our source code in the repository.
-* :doc:`DEVELOP <develop>` the project and tailor it to your needs, or just to help out.
+* :doc:`DEVELOP <developer>` the project and tailor it to your needs, or just to help out.

 .. toctree::